mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 ![VSTS CD](./imgs/VSTS_CD.PNG)

+*Note: to achieve that and for the purpose of this demo, you should "[Enable Images to Run with USER in the Dockerfile](https://docs.openshift.com/container-platform/3.9/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile)" per namespace/project to have these images running properly.*

 Once this Release succesfully deployed/exececuted and for the purpose of this demo you should manually run this command to initialize properly the database:
 ```
 SQL_POD=$(kubectl get pods -l name=sql -n <your-namespace> -o jsonpath='{.items[0].metadata.name}')